patrick-kidger/jaxtyping/API.md

 - To denote an arbitrary shape (and only check dtype) use `"..."`, e.g. `f32["..."]`.
 - You cannot have more than one use of multiple-axes, i.e. you can only use `...` or `*name` at most once in each array.
 - An example of broadcasting multiple dimensions: `add(x: f32["*#foo"], y: f32["*#foo"]) -> f32["*#foo"]`.
+- A symbolic expression cannot be evaluated unless all of the axes sizes it refers to have already been processed.
+In practice this usually means that they should only be used in annotations for the return type, and only use axes declared in the arguments.

 ### Dtype